ocodo/ocodo-watch-one/README.md

 # ocodo watch series one

-A collection of six android wear watch faces.
+A collection of watch faces for Android Wear 2.0

-Install from Android Studio for now.
+They can only be installed from Android Studio (debug build) for now.

 Coming to the Play Store when I get around to it :)

 ## ocodo zero